-When a Customer chooses to log locally, logs are written to the SDM Gateway’s local storage.
-This allows the Customer to configure how and where to ship logs (e.g. shipping to an internal SIEM or log aggregation tool).
+When a Customer chooses to log locally, logs are written to the StrongDM gateway’s local storage.
+This allows the Customer to configure how and where to ship logs (for example, shipping to an internal SIEM or log aggregation tool).

 Logs with StrongDM are always encrypted at some level.
 What level a Customer chooses is up to them.
 We currently support three different methods of encryption within the StrongDM Platform.